araobp/live/README.md

 ## App

-The web app is being developed to run on mobile Chrome browsers.
+A web app is being developed to run on mobile Chrome browsers.
 It will feature a QR code reader to determine the user's local context and is intended for use in a corporate showroom.
 It will also feature Augmented Reality (AR) as a visual guidance system for visitors to the showroom.